-Each contribution to my IRA will be invested in accordance with the written instructions I provide with respect to that contribution.
+I understand and agree to the extent inherited employer-sponsored plan assets are being directly rolled over to my Inherited IRA that it is my responsibility to ensure only eligible assets are rolled over and all required minimum distributions are satisfied prior to rolling over these assets.
+Further I agree to the extent inherited IRA assets are being transferred to my inherited IRA that I understand it is my responsibility to ensure only eligible assets are transferred.
+All amounts will be invested in accordance with the written instructions I provide with respect to each Transfer of an IRA or Direct Rollover of an employer sponsored retirement plan.
 In the event that this is a rollover contribution, the undersigned hereby irrevocably elects, pursuant to the requirements of Section 1.402(a)(5)-1T of the IRS regulations, to treat this contribution as a rollover contribution.

-Custodial Fees: \$15.00 annual maintenance fee per account per year, capped at \$30.00 per Social Security Number.
+Custodial Fees: \$15.00 annual maintenance fee per account per year.
 This fee is owed and due for each full and partial calendar year that the IRA Account is open.
-The participant may pay the fee with funds other than those in the IRA Account (noncustodial funds).
+The participant may pay the fee with funds other than those in the IRA Account ("non-custodial funds").
 If the fee for a calendar year is not paid by the participant from non-custodial funds by the date reasonably designated by the Custodian or prior to closing the IRA Account, the Custodian is authorized to deduct the fee from funds in the IRA Account at any time immediately after such payment due date or immediately after receiving instructions to close the IRA Account.
 The Custodian is authorized to change the fee but will give at least 30 days written notice to the participant of any fee change.
 The Custodian will keep those records, identify and file returns and provide other information concerning the IRA as required of custodians by the Internal Revenue Code and any regulations issued or forms adopted by the IRS or U.S. Treasury Department.

 I understand that the telephone transaction privileges will apply to my account.
-I agree that neither the Custodian, Cromwell Funds, nor their transfer agent, their agents, officers, trustees, directors, or employees will be liable for any loss, liability or expense for acting, or refusing to act on instructions given under the telephone transaction privileges that are reasonably believed to be genuine and I accept the risk of loss.
+I agree that neither the Custodian, Cromwell Funds nor their transfer agent, their agents, officers, trustees, directors or employees will be liable for any loss, liability or expense for acting, or refusing to act on instructions given under the telephone transaction privileges that are reasonably believed to be genuine and I accept the risk of loss.